scientist-softserv/derivative-rodeo/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`,  and then run `bundle exec rake release`, which will create a git tag for the version, push git commits  and the created tag,  and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Tasks

+- [ ] Storage Adapters
+  - [ ] Flesh out the FromManifest adapter for remote files
+  - [ ] Add an AWS S3 Adapter; remembering that it could be used as either remote or local
+- [ ] Queue Adapters
+  - [ ] Add an AWS SQS Adapter (see https://github.com/scientist-softserv/space_stone)
+- [ ] Type work
+  - [ ] Does it make sense to include `fits`?
+We’re gathering technical metadata for processing and eventual storage.
+  - [ ] Video
+  - [ ] Alto
+  - [ ] Audio
+  - [ ] Thumbnail
+  - [ ] Text Extraction (Hydra Derivatives leverages SOLR’s text extraction; there’s `pdftext` to consider)
+  - [ ] Tidy up the base derivative type; there are some more expressive methods I could adopt to reduce duplication (and introduction of errors).
+  - [ ] What else?
+- [ ] Manifest; I have refactored towards specific manifests and need to revisit existing manifests
+  - [ ] Create methods for the prerequisites
+  - [ ] Demand the prerequisites as part of the generate
+- [ ] Work on PDF Splitting
+  - [ ] In conversations with @orangewolf, we may want to OCR in batches instead of one file at a time
+- [ ] Integrate Derivative::Rodeo into [IIIF Print](https://github.com/scientist-softserv/iiif_print/).
+  - [ ] Assign “local” file to Fedora S3 location

+`Derivative::Rodeo` is positioned to be an alternate to [Hydra::Derivatives](https://github.com/samvera/hydra-derivatives).

 ## Contributing